Christmas 2020 – A Dozen Festive Wines!

 Two Christmas 2020 Centrepiece Whites

 López de Heredia, Viña Tondonia Reserva Blanco, DOCa Rioja, Spain.
 2007

 Unsurprisingly, Tondonia isn’t about modern, fresh fruity flavours.
-Instead, it majors on secondary development that comes only from long ageing.
+Instead, it majors on secondary development that comes only from extended ageing.
 Hence it’s a white wine of deep colour, with the smell of old wood furniture.
-Then there’s the palate, of waxy polish, honey and nuts – yet with a firm and fresh acidity.
+Then there’s the palate of waxy polish, honey and nuts – yet with a firm and fresh acidity.
 It’s a unique and brilliant expression that stands up to any combination of Christmas food.
 It’s ready to drink now but will live on for decades.
 The Black Dog Wine Company, £38.95

 Domaine Guillemot-Michel, “Quintaine”, AC Viré-Clessé, Mâconnais, Burgundy, France.
 2017

 This domaine always makes exciting artisanal expressions of white Burgundy.
 They were an early adopter of Biodynamics, and it was here that I became convinced by its merits.
 Quintaine is lovely now, even though young.
-The Chardonnay ferments with natural yeasts in cement tanks and without any wood maturation.
+The Chardonnay ferments with natural yeasts in cement tanks and without wood maturation.
 The colour is a bright green-gold, with subtle white flower aromas.
 The broad palate has a silky texture, with apple and lime fruit undercut with a mineral streak.
 It finishes clean and fresh, ideal for smoked salmon.